pontoonapps/CareerGuide/maps-api/README.md

 * users are not connected to training centres yet so the API does not return any training centre pins
 * remove `testCount` functionality
 * handle the possibility of broken MySQL connection (pools seem to solve that)
+* check that in cpanel we can't have more fine-grained access control than db-wide privileges